Tal Dekel: Academic and professional career

 Between 1996 and 1997 Dekel served as Chief Curator of the O.R.S Collection, one of the largest human resources companies in Israel.
 Since then, Dekel has curated exhibitions related to her research expertise, such as "Inside and outside the frame: Philippine artists photographing in Israel".

 Since 2001, Dekel is a lecturer in the Women and Gender Studies Program at Tel Aviv University.
 She joined as a lecturer in the Department of Art History in 2010 and was the co-founder of the Israeli Art Track in the department, also serving there as co-chair of the steering committee for Israeli art studies.

 Between 2015 and 2017 she served as Chair of the NCJW Gender Studies Forum of Tel Aviv University.
 In 2017 she was appointed head of the Visual Literacy Studies, an M.Ed. program, and head of the Curatorial Studies at the Kibbutzim College of Technology and Arts.

-Dekel is an editorial member of the academic journal "Migdar – An Interdisciplinary Journal for Gender and Feminism".
+Dekel is an editorial member of the academic journals "Cosmos- feminist Art Practices and Research" and "Migdar – An Interdisciplinary Journal for Gender and Feminism".
 In 2015 she was co-founder of the Association for Women's Art and Gender Research in Israel, and served as a board member, until January 2018, when she became chair of the association.
+She currently serves as head of the Ruth Markus Foundation, Israel.

 In 2013 she won the DeRoy Testamentory Foundation Medal for Excellence in Education, given by the NCJW organization to the most influential Israeli women.
 In 2017 she received the Goldenberg Prize (San Diego) for best manuscript of the year, on behalf of the Open University, Ra'anana, Israel.

 Dekel is also a social activist, serving as a board member of "Achoti - Movement for Women in Israel".
 She is also part of the Israeli initiative of the "1325 – Women for Peace and Security" that aims to implement United Nations Security Council Resolution 1325 in all the departments of Israeli government.
+Dekel is a member of "T.E.A.M" academic group, a joint project of AWARE, Paris and The Center Pompidue, Paris (Teaching, E-learning, Agency, Mentoring is an international academic network), dedicated to the production and sharing of knowledge about women artists around the world, led by Dr. Maura Reilly.

 In June 2024 Dekel was promoted to associate professor at the Kibbutzim College.